Archdiocese of Kananga: History

-In November 1891, when Père Emeri Cambier arrived at Luluabourg and established a mission.
+In November 1891, Père Emeri Cambier arrived at Luluabourg and established a mission.
 Other mission stations were subsequently founded at St-Trudon de Lusambo, St-Victorien at Bena Makima, St-Antoine de Lusambo, and elsewhere.
 A hospital was established, as well as, schools and orphanages.
 The prefecture was served by members of the Congregation of the Immaculate Heart of Mary of Scheut (Brussels), and by Sisters of Charity of Jesus and Mary from Ghent.

 Prior to 1901, the area was part of the Apostolic Vicariate of Belgian Congo.
 Begun as a simple mission, on 20 August 1901 it was detached from the vicariate on 26 July 1901 and established as the Mission sui iuris of Upper Kassai (Kasaï Supérieur).
 In 1904 it became the Apostolic Prefecture of Upper Kassai.
 Cambier was named Prefect Apostolic and was based at the mission of St. Joseph de Luluabourg, a few miles south of the Belgian station of Luluabourg.
 At the time of its creation, it comprised almost all the Lualaba-Kassai district.
 The King of Belgium later named Cambier an officer of the Royal Order of the Lion in recognition of his services in South Africa.

 In 1908 the prefecture was enlarged by extending its boundaries on the east to the left bank of the Lualaba.
-The languages is use were those of the Bena Lulua, the Baluba, Bena Kanioka, the Batetela, the Bakuba, the Bakete, and the Balunda.
+The languages used were those of the Bena Lulua, the Baluba, Bena Kanioka, the Batetela, the Bakuba, the Bakete, and the Balunda.

 On 13 June 1917, the prefecture became the Apostolic Vicariate of Upper Kasai, hence entitled to a titular bishop The vicariate repeatedly lost territory with the creation of the Apostolic Prefecture of Lulua Katanga (1922), the Apostolic Prefecture of Tshumbe (1936), and the Apostolic Prefecture of Ipamu (1937).
 Around 1926, Bishop Auguste Declercq established a program to train catechists.
 The name of the catechist in the local dialect is “mulami,” which means “guardian, shepherd.”
 On 10 March 1949 it was renamed the "Apostolic Vicariate of Luluabourg".

 In March 1953 the vicariate lost territory to establish both the Apostolic Vicariate of Kabinda and the Apostolic Prefecture of Mweka.
-In April 1959, lost territory to establish the Apostolic Vicariate of Luebo.
+In April 1959, it lost territory to establish the Apostolic Vicariate of Luebo.
 On 10 November 1959 the Apostolic Vicariate of Upper Kasai was raised to the Metropolitan Archdiocese of Luluabourg.
 In November 1963, it ceded territory to establish the then Apostolic Administration of Mbuji-Mayi.